 And what consumes a lot of time is putting the findings together in a way that is easy to understand.
 It usually can’t be done at the factory, where sales reps of quality technicians might not let the inspector work in good conditions.
 In some cases, the tone of discussions is downright aggressive, and there is no way to collect one’s thoughts.
 So, that’s about 1 hour of focused work to do outside the factory.

-There is no way to keep working straight through lunch
+Reality 3: There is no way to keep working straight through lunch

 Foreign buyers think, ‘what is the problem?
 When I am at the factory, we can order food in and plough through in the conference room.’

-This might be possible sometimes, but usually the factory reps want to have a break and they take their ‘guest’ outside for food.
+This might be possible sometimes, but usually, the factory reps want to have a break and they take their ‘guest’ outside for food.

-If the factory personnel has a 90 min break (which is pretty much a minimum in China), they don’t want to be forced to ‘monitor’ an QC guy.
+If the factory personnel has a 90 min break (which is pretty much a minimum in China), they don’t want to be forced to ‘monitor’ a QC guy.
 They want their rest too!
 They aren’t going to allow the inspector to operate solo while the facility is officially closed.

 Overall, it means a good target is 5 productive hours in a day spent in a given factory.
 And, if the factory is hard to reach, that sometimes dwindles to 3-4 hours.
-The key is to take this into account at the time of quotation (and decision of the sampling), otherwise the job has to be rushed (and that might lead to non-detection of serious issues, which is much, much more expensive than paying for a 2nd man-day of QC work).
+The key is to take this into account at the time of quotation (and the decision of the sampling), otherwise, the job has to be rushed (and that might lead to non-detection of serious issues, which is much, much more expensive than paying for a 2nd man-day of QC work).

 A good quality control partner knows what to look for.
 It’s not the “more hours spent, the merrier”.
 It’s all about using time effectively and knowing the key points to look for.